Fact-checked by the SnapMessages editorial team

 Quick Answer

-You can speed up old Android without wiping your device by targeting the specific system bottlenecks that accumulate over time: bloated caches, runaway background processes, and unnecessary animations.
+You can speed up an old Android phone without wiping your device by targeting the specific system bottlenecks that accumulate over time: bloated caches, runaway background processes, and unnecessary animations.
 According to Google’s Android performance documentation, background apps are among the leading causes of slowdowns on devices running Android 10 and earlier.
 The fixes are surgical, not nuclear.

-Older phones slow down because software demands outpace hardware — not because the hardware is broken.
+Older phones slow down because software demands outpace hardware, not because the hardware is broken.
 Knowing which levers to pull makes the difference between a sluggish device and one that feels genuinely fast again.

 Why Does Your Old Android Phone Slow Down?